Detective Amanda Steele Series

 Immersive crime fiction for fans who love their mysteries set in a small town and hard-boiled to perfection.
 From the murder scene to the morgue, interrogation of suspects and following down leads, you’ll feel like you’re part of the investigation.
 Realistic and complex characters, accurate police procedures and forensics paired with tight, serious writing make these books read more like true crime than fiction.
 Meet Homicide Detective Amanda Steele with the Prince William County Police Department in Woodbridge, Virginia.
 She’s smart, motivated, and real.
 Her tragic past has her claiming to be no one’s mentor, but she’s more hero than she thinks.

 It’s always recommended that you start a series from the beginning, but you could read the books on their own or out of order.
-Installments include: The Little Grave, Stolen Daughters, book 3 coming Fall 2021.
+Installments include: The Little Grave, Stolen Daughters, and The Silent Witness.